muhammadh-s/api-flask/README.md

 The POST method adds a "title" and "details" to the database and GET method retrieve a list of notes.

-To use POST on your local environment,
+To use POST on your local environment:
 ```
 http://127.0.0.1:5000/note/replace-yours
 ```
-To use GET,
+To use GET:
 ```
 http://127.0.0.1:5000/notes
 ```